GoogleCloudPlatform/cloud-sql-proxy/README.md

 - **Maintenance** - Maintenance versions continue to receive security and critical bug fixes, but do not receive new features.

+### Supported Go Versions

+Our library is compatible with the two most recent major Go releases, the same [policy](https://go.dev/doc/devel/release#policy) the Go programming language follows.

 ### Release cadence

 The Cloud SQL Auth Proxy aims for a minimum monthly release cadence.
 If no new